 An adult Minneapolis city tour is an easy way to familiarize yourself with the area.
 Visitors to the area can choose from serene green spaces, an adult historic cave tour, and numerous companies featuring visual arts.

-In fact, save Minneapolis Institute of Art for last, as it may take the entire day.
+In fact, save the Minneapolis Institute of Art for last, as it may take the entire day.
 Bloomington even has an adult scavenger hunt adventure.
-And while writing your bucket lists Minnesota Zoo is a great place to visit
+And while writing your bucket lists Minnesota Zoo is a great place to visit.

 Or just spend a day at the Hyland Lake Park Reserve and Bush Lake Beach.
 Nature enthusiasts will enjoy the more than 90 hiking and walking trails that cover over 783 miles throughout the area.
 With so many entertainment options, it is easy to see why there are always fun things to do in Bloomington, Minnesota.

 Get the unlimited ride pass for a full day of fun in the Nickelodeon theme park in the Mall of America.